Learn to Paint Hydrangeas in acrylics. Step by step painting tutorial for easy pink hydrangeas.

-I start with drawing on some loose circles with the chisel edge of my paint brush.
+Start with drawing on some loose circles with the chisel edge of the paintbrush.
 No need for them to be perfect circles, hydrangeas can be oval shaped too.

-I keep working them until I feel they are the right size to fit the scale of my sign or design.
+Keep working on them until you feel they are the right size to fit the scale of my sign or design.

 Painting hydrangea Leaves